adamwwilkinson/Obsidian-Vault/Electrical Engineering/Sinusoidal Sources.md

 #### $i$?
 Typically $i$ is used for imaginary numbers, but in electrical engineering we have $i$ denoting the current.
 So electrical engineers use $j$ for imaginary numbers.

+### Phasor Representation of Circuit Elements
+Phasor Analysis (complex form of the polar number) can only apply in the **sinusoidal steady-state**.

+Because the voltage and current aren't constant, we cant simply switch off *transients* [[Energy Storage Circuit Elements]].